lyokha/styleFromMeta/README.md

 inside code blocks is not allowed in `para_style` block.

 <br><hr><a name="fn1"><sup>**1**</sup></a>&nbsp; All YAML and markdown code
-examples in this document have 4-spaces indentation as the document requires this for correct rendering.
-As such, when they are copied and pasted to play around, the indentation must be removed!
+examples in this document have 4-space indentation as the document requires this for correct rendering.
+As such, when they are copied and pasted for playing around, the indentation must be removed!